 For some patients, eliminating neck pain can be a fix as simple as getting a better chair for work that facilitates better posture while you are working at your computer.
 Another component may be learning to adjust your posture when you stand and walk to evenly distribute the weight so that your neck is aligned correctly.
 If your neck pain is muscular in nature, therapies like massage, yoga, stretching exercises and hot baths may also be effective.

 In most cases, neck pain is not a serious condition and can usually be relieved using conservative neck pain treatment methods such as physical therapy, pain medications, heat/ice application and other noninvasive methods.
 However, for some patients, severe or chronic neck pain may be indicative of an underlying condition that requires more extensive measures to control.

 Patients whose neck pain emanates from issues like arthritis, facet joint syndrome, degenerative disc disease or a herniated disc can benefit from treatments like Epidural Steroid Injections or nerve blocks to help control pain.
 These treatments typically involve the injection of an anesthetic and a long-acting steroid into and around the spinal canal, targeting irritated spinal nerves that may be causing neck pain.
 In rare cases, surgical intervention may be necessary to effectively treat a patient with severe or chronic neck pain.

 Schedule a Consultation for Neck Pain Treatment in Austin

 Are you an individual experiencing neck pain in the Austin area?
 The Diagnostic Pain Center can help.
-Give us a call today at (512) 981-7246 to schedule an appointment with pain management physician Dr. Robert S. Marks or Dr. Sauman A. Rafii.
+Give us a call today at (512) 981-7246 to schedule an appointment with our Austin pain management providers.